adamcurl/OBS-Eberron-Wiki/Continents/Khorvaire/Countries/Breland/Cities/Sharn/Menthis Plateau/Middle Menthis.md

 - Olladra temple

 ##### The Atrium
 The Atrium, a recital hall in Kashik Tower, features an acoustically resonant open performance space with seating for about 300.
-For performers on the move in Menthis’s entertainment scene, the Atrium is a defi nite step up from most of the dinner theaters in the district, and many of its performers are only a few years away from being ready for the Kavarrah Concert Hall.
+For performers on the move in Menthis’s entertainment scene, the Atrium is a definite step up from most of the dinner theaters in the district, and many of its performers are only a few years away from being ready for the Kavarrah Concert Hall.

 ##### Classic Theater
 A small and inexpensive theater, the Classic performs only works written before the start of the Last War.
 While the Grand Stage in the University District also performs more recent works echoing the classical style, the Classic has a stated policy of not even considering new works.
 Every performance in the Classic features archaic language, outmoded social customs, and the idealistic outlook of a world that has utterly vanished from Khorvaire, yet its thousand seats fill up every night.